daos-stack/daos/docs/admin/administration.md

 [nvme command options]
           --old-uuid= Device UUID of hot-removed SSD
-          --new-uuid= Device UUID of new device
-          --no-reint  Bypass reintegration of device and just bring back online.
+          --new-uuid= Device UUID of a new device --no-reint  Bypass reintegration of device and just bring back online.
 ```